File the long financial form

 IX.
 Liabilities.
 List all of your debts on the chart.
 List the creditor, the kind of debt, when you first borrowed the money (or the date that you were ordered to pay the money) and the current amount due.
 If your credit card “amount due” column represents multiple purchases made at different times please write “various dates” in the “date incurred” column.
 If you make payments on a liability, write “see weekly expenses” in “Weekly Payment” column and include the weekly amount in Section VI.

 Don't forget to sign and date the form.
 If you have a lawyer, he or she must complete the “Statement By Attorney” on the back of the form.
-File the original form with the court.
+File the original form with the Probate & Family Court.
 Keep one copy and mail a copy to the other person in your case.
 If the other person has a lawyer, mail the copy to the lawyer.